beingnick49/laravel-blog-app/README.md

 ## Project Overview

-This is a simple blog site built using Laravel 11 and PHP 8.2.
-The site supports user registration, login, and CRUD operations for blog posts.
+This is a simple blog site which supports user registration, login, and CRUD operations for blog posts.
 It also includes a public blog display page accessible without authentication.

 ## Development environment